 Q: What happens when a customer buys a Gift Card online?

 A: Customers receiving the gift will get an emailed gift card or text.
 The giver will receive a copy of the gift card and a receipt.
-If the customer uses Passbook, the gift card may be added to their digital wallet.
+Customers with iPhones can add their gift cards to their Apple Wallet.

 Q: Will I need a special device to work with GiftRocker?